-As described in chapter 2 of the Draft Final Report, the DWGM can be considered to integrate three functions into one:
+As described in chapter 2 of the Final Report, the DWGM can be considered to integrate three functions into one:

-- trading of gas on the gas day;
+- trading of gas on the gas day

-- managing system-wide balancing; and
+- managing system-wide balancing

 - managing gas flows on the DTS consistent with its physical capacity.

-Consequently, AEMO, which operates and administers the DWGM has a number of roles:
+Consequently, AEMO, which operates and administers the DWGM has a number of roles.
+It:

-- it administers the trading of gas through the DWGM's bidding and settlement process; - it balances the system by buying or selling gas in order to manage linepack variations with the intention of meeting an end of day linepack target; - it allocates capacity on the basis of DWGM outcomes, through market carriage arrangements; and - it acts as system operator, scheduling gas through the DWGM.
+- administers the trading of gas through the DWGM's bidding and settlement process - balances the system by buying or selling gas in order to manage linepack variations with the intention of meeting an end of day linepack target - allocates capacity on the basis of DWGM outcomes, through market carriage arrangements - acts as system operator, scheduling gas through the DWGM.
 As such, it is responsible for the control, operation, safety, security and reliability of the DTS.

 APA owns, builds and maintains the DTS and makes it available to AEMO to enable it to fulfil the roles listed above.
-The terms on which APA makes the DTS available to AEMO are set out in the Service Envelope Agreement (SEA),which also defines the transportation capacity of the DTS and APA's and AEMO's obligations in relation to the delivery of the agreed capacity.
+The terms on which APA makes the DTS available to AEMO are set out in the Service Envelope Agreement (SEA), which also defines the transportation capacity of the DTS and APA's and AEMO's obligations in relation to the delivery of the agreed capacity.
+113

-AEMC, Review of the Victorian Declared Wholesale Gas Market, Draft Final Report, October 2016.
+AEMC, Review of the Victorian Declared Wholesale Gas Market, Final Report, 30 June 2017.

-&lt;sup>92 Section 91BE of the National Gas Law requires the service provider for a DTS to have in place an agreement with AEMO for the control, operation, safety, security and reliability of the DTS.
+Section 91BE of the National Gas Law requires the service provider for a DTS to have in place an agreement with AEMO for the control, operation, safety, security and reliability of the DTS.

-Under the Service Envelope Agreement, APA provides a single pipeline service, the Tariffed Transmission Service, which is the Reference Service for the purposes of the economic regulatory provisions in Parts 8-12 of the National Gas Rules.
+Under the Service Envelope Agreement, APA provides a single pipeline service, the Tariffed Transmission Service, which is the reference service for the purposes of the economic regulatory provisions in Parts 8-12 of the NGR.
 This service is provided to AEMO, which is the only 'user' of the pipeline for the purposes of the National Gas Law.
-Market participants in the DWGM can access the Reference Service if they are a registered participant, and obtain access through the daily DWGM bidding process.
+Market participants in the DWGM can access the reference service if they are a registered participant, and obtain access through the daily DWGM bidding process.
 The only direct relationship between APA and a market participant is through a Transmission Payment Deed, which requires the market participant to pay transportation charges directly to the pipeline operator.

-The DTS is a covered pipeline, subject to economic regulation by the AER under Parts 8-12 of the National Gas Rules.
+The DTS is a covered pipeline, subject to economic regulation by the AER under Parts 8-12 of the NRG.
 APA is required to submit an Access Arrangement proposal to the AER, which is then responsible for approving the pipeline operator's revenue requirement, capital expenditure, reference tariffs and non-price terms and conditions of access for the Access Arrangement period.

-6.2 Institutional arrangements in the Southern Hub
+6.2 Institutional arrangements in the target model

-The Southern Hub represents a substantial change to the current DWGM arrangements.
-However, while some institutional roles would be modified as a result of the implementation of the Southern Hub, there are no completely new roles that are created.
+The target model represents a substantial change to the current DWGM arrangements.
+However, while some institutional roles would be modified as a result of the implementation of the target model, there are no completely new roles that are created.

-Table 6.1 gives an overview of the allocation of institutional roles, to the extent the roles would be modified in the Southern Hub model.
+Table 6.1 gives an overview of the allocation of institutional roles, to the extent the roles would be modified in the target model.

-&lt;sup>93 In respect of capacity, AEMO and APA are required to maintain an agreed common system model that is used, among other things, to determine the system's capacity.
-This is important for a number of reasons including: determining the impact of planned and unplanned pipeline or plant outages on system capacity; determining the additional pipeline capacity created by pipeline expansions/augmentations for the allocation of AMDQ cc by APA; and providing information to the market and regulators on potential future pipeline constraints for future investment and approval of regulated investment.
+In respect of capacity, AEMO and APA are required to maintain an agreed common system model that is used, among other things, to determine the system's capacity.
+This is important for a number of reasons including: determining the impact of planned and unplanned pipeline or plant outages on system capacity; determining the additional pipeline capacity created by pipeline expansions/augmentations for the allocation of AMDQ cc; and providing information to the market and regulators on potential future pipeline constraints for future investment and approval of regulated investment.